Devils Lake Climbing Guides

 Merrimac Ferry Logistics

 Taking the Merrimac Ferry route will add time to your trip, but not too much.
 If you're coming from I-90/94, a ferry detour adds about 18 minutes; if you're coming via Hwy.
 12, it adds maybe half an hour.
 The ferry trip itself lasts about 7 minutes, though you sometimes have to wait in line to get aboard.
-(Check the Merrimac Ferry DOT website to see how long the line is currently.)
+The Merrimac Ferry DOT website features up-to-the-minute ferry status, including live video feeds that show how long the line is.

 The Merrimac Ferry only holds about 15 cars (motorcycles and bikes often squeeze in the gaps), so during busy summer weekends, it CAN take 2 or even three ferry trips to get on board, making for a long wait.
 This is when the ice cream stand becomes critical.

 I recommend the ferry during the week, or on early in the morning busy weekends, when looking for an efficient experience.
-And if you happen to be leaving Devils Lake extra late, don't worry... the ferry runs 24 hour/day, 7 days a week!
+And if you happen to be leaving Devils Lake extra late, don't worry... the ferry runs 24 hour/day, 7 days a week, April through November!